Artistic merit only part of the picture: judge looking for heart and soul

 Entrants need to provide a high-resolution photograph of their artwork, which can be a painting, drawing, photograph or object.
 They must also provide a 100-word explanation of how their artwork relates to the ‘Connection with Community’ theme.

-The overall winner, to be judged by Anzara and award-winning artist Ashley Fiona and Margaret Ambridge, will receive $1000 in prize money.
+The overall winner, to be judged by Anzara and award-winning artists Ashley Fiona and Margaret Ambridge, will receive $1000 in prize money.
 So too will the people’s choice winner, who will be selected through an online voting process.
 The recipient of the Palliative Care Australia prize will see their artwork featured on marketing and promotional materials.

 The competition closes on July 31 and winners will be announced in late August.